JarredTyson/Steel-Pan-Project/README.md

 ## UX
-The main purpose is to promote the band with the intention of giving an insight into different/in-depth aspects of the band.
-- Customer goals- as a customer (new users, As a user type, I want to review the band before booking them for a special occasion.
-- Customer goals- as a returning user, I would like to see what the band have been up to refresh my mind with the atmosphere of the band he gallery page gives some indication of that.
-- Customer goals- as a constant supporter of the band I would like to
-- Business goals- as a band member I want to ensure that there is a link for customer to find out about personal projects which will be located on the profile pages.
-- Business Goals- as the manager of the band I want to ensure that the process is as simple as possible for customers to book the band to increase business which is located in the get a quote section just below the slider quite centrally on the page.
-Also has numerous way to contact the band to follow-up enquiries.
-I wanted to create a website that showcased the project of the band and give the audience a deeper understanding of that band that isn’t as possible on other media platforms.
-I wanted to ensure that it was attractive to the eye encouraging people to see the professionalism of the band and book for gigs such as weddings, awards/special occasions,
+The main purpose of the site is to inform the audience of our work and promote some of the classes that we do and give general updates to our audience to stay informed of the work we continue to do.
 ### Existing Features
-- [x] Gallery-  shows the band in the positive format and gives a sense of the vibe of the band.
+- [x] Home-  Gives an introduction to the organisation and the work it does.
-- [x] About – enlists the history of the band along with aims and goals.
+- [x] About – enlists the history of the organsation and why it was created along with goals and aspirations.
-- [x] Social- gives a link to the different social platforms that we are on.
+- [x] News- gives a details  about current affairs.
-- [x] Meet the team- allows the user to further knowledge about the band to achieve knowing the artists and being presentable for their event.
+- [x] Classes- allows the audience to see the classes that we run if they're interested in learning the instrument.
+- [x] Contact Us- allows the audience to get in contact with any queries.
 ### Feature Left to Implement
-- [ ] A news page- a section to keep people interested in the band up to date.
+- [ ] An indepth news page probably set out like a news article to give in details of projects such as working in schools.
-- [ ] Calendar- That will show the date =s we are busy if you intend to book us on a specific date.
-- [ ] Philosophy section- Will have quotes that we abide by.
+- [ ] Social media links that work.
+- [ ] A search option for classes to not only find classes near current location or scroll around to find area.
-- [ ] Reviews- A section that shows what previous clients have said about us.
+- [ ]
-- [ ] Video playing on site to give the customer a taste of what to expect.
+- [ ]
 ## Design
 - Fonts- Needed clarity and would like to be more up-market but also needed it to be easily readable.
 - The icons were chosen to give further clarity on what can be expected when clicking through onto the intended page.
-- The colours- were chosen to represent simplicity and give an up-market feel.
-The bands prices reflect that of high-standard and therefor needs to have a classy appeal.
-- Styling- Needed to be in between classy but maintain its fun and authenticity therefor providing a fun factor was intended.
-- Background- To be fairly plain to not bombard the customer and give light to the key features on the page.
+- The colours selected are bright to create an uplifting sense as many charities aim to improve difficult situations.
+- Has a simplistic style enabling any person with any basic ability to navigate and not be overwhelmed.
-- Images used are there to represent the band.
+- Images used represent some of the organisations work.
 ## Technologies Used
 1. Bootstrap 4.4.1:
 o	Bootstrap was used to assist with the responsiveness and styling of the website.